harutekku/Yun/docs/Ideas.md

   - From 48s on `Fib(40)` we went down to 33s
   - Update: now it's down to 25s
   - We're officialy faster than Python
+  - Update: 22s baby!
 - What about arrays?
-  - Creation - `newarray   count12, type12`
+  - Creation - `newarray   count12, type12` - Where type is a type underlying value from `Value.hpp`
   - Count    - `arraycount ref12`
   - Load     - `load       dest12,  ref12`
   - Store    - `store      ref12,   src12`
   - Advance  - `advance    ref12,   index12`

-## GC

-- Get rid of slow reference counting
-  - Maybe implement mark-and-sweep with some concurrency

 ## TODOs